ESR-NZ/Training/Advanced_Genomics_Workshop/Week_01/README.md

 #### File viewing and text editors
 ##### Text editors
 Use the Vim editor to open a file for editing or create a new file.
-For excample:
+For example:

 ```bash
 # Open a file for editing or create a new file